delta-12/LaserTag/README.md

 `idf.py -p PORT monitor`

 Again, replace `PORT` with the port of the device you are monitoring, e.g. `idf.py -p /dev/ttyUSB0 monitor`.
+To exit from the monitor command, use `Ctrl + ]`.

 These two commands can also be combined as follows: